 I put together a list of 10 free things to do in San Francisco with or without the kids.
-I included a few obvious choices like the Golden Gate Bridge along with a local gems we loved like the wave organ.
+I included some obvious choices like the Golden Gate Bridge along with a few local gems we loved like the wave organ.

 6. Wave Organ

 7. Walking around San Francisco is a must